AISpace2/AISpace2/README.md

 Note that `./server.sh` uses `pip3`.
 You may need to change it to use `pip` if that is not available.

+This will install the extension locally and link it to Jupyter.

-You will generally not need to restart the kernel if you modify the Python code, because of how the `-e` option for `pip` works.
-However, if you modify the JavaScript code, you will need to recompile the code and refresh the page.
-We provide a handy script in this directory, `./client.sh`, which launches a watcher that recompiles all your front-end code whenever it detects a change.
-You only need to provide the refresh for the changes to take place.
+During develop, you do not need to refresh the page or restart the kernel as a result of Python changes.
+For front-end changes to take effect, however, you will need to run Webpack and refresh the page.
+You may run `npm run dev` while inside the `js/` folder to start a watcher that automatically recompiles your changes.
+You still need to provide the refresh, however.